The Wissahickon Mills Foundation's primary purpose is to preserve and maintain the structure of the historic Robeson's Rolling Mill.

 The most recent Hurricane Ida flooding starkly highlighted this urgent need.
 Over time, floodwaters have eroded gaps between foundation stones.
 Damage shows in deep air pockets, where mortar washed away.
 These gaps are found along a 60-feet-long stretch of the foundation on the Wissahickon side, with many between 1 to 2 feet deep.

-In July, Philadelphia Canoe Club members voted unanimously to hire Axis Stabilization to replace missing mortar to help stabilize the building.
-In August, volunteers will build a coffer dam to hold back creek waters.
-Then, Axis crews will inject concrete mortar.
+In July, Philadelphia Canoe Club members voted unanimously to hire Axis Stabilizationto replace missing mortar to help stabilize the building.
+In late August or early September, Axis will be on site for several days to build a coffer dam to hold back creek waters and then inject concrete mortar.

 This campaign seeks to raise $12,000 to pay for this specific project.